Emery-S/Amazon_Vine_Analysis/README.md

 47.62% of reviews were five stars for vine.
 51.54% of reviews were five stars for non-Vine

 ## Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
 Use the results of your analysis to support your statement.
 Then, provide one additional analysis that you could do with the dataset to support your statement.
+  According to this data set there is not a positivity bias for reviews from the vine program. the reviews by vine participants do not have an increase in positive reviews relative the the non-Vine reviews.
+However, the Vine review count is quite low and may require a larger sample to know with more certainty if payment for reviews influences a positivity bias.
-According to this data set there is a positivity bias for reviews in the vine program. while there is not a large difference in percentage of positive reviews between vine and non-vine.
-Nearly all the reviews that are vine are not verified and suggests that those participating in the program are writing random reviews for products they have never used.
-Isolate verified purchases to take away the possibility of bots or false reviews.
+  While there is not a large difference in percentage of positive reviews between vine and non-vine, nearly all the reviews that are from the vine program are not verified.
+This suggests that those participating in the program are writing random reviews for products they have never used.
+In order to look at this more in depth an isolation of all the verified purchases would be helpful to remove the possibility of bots or false/inaccurate reviews.